thomergil/gopro-map-sync/README.md

 `gopro-map-sync` leverages telemetry data (specifically, GPS location) stored in GoPro MP4 files.
 It can handle footage recorded in GoPro TimeWarp mode.
 It can optionally reference a GPX file (for example, from a Garmin or Wahoo) file to annotate the video with additional information.

-Ideally, it all works out of the box with `gpxanimator`; see below for a simple example.
+Ideally, it all works out of the box with `gpxmapmovie`; see below for a simple example.

 In reality, however, GoPro metadata is sloppy; some tweaking will be required.
 (See "Common synchronization problems" at the end of this document.)